Best Online Bachelor of Science in Nursing

 Nursing Careers

 A bachelor’s degree meets the requirements for RN licensure and employment in a variety of specialties, including pediatrics, critical care, and oncology.
-Across specialties, RNs benefit from strong job growth projections with a median pay of $81,220 per year — a significant increase over the earning potential of LPNs and LVNs.
+Across specialties, RNs benefit from strong job growth projections with a median salary of $86,070 per year, according to the BLS — a significant increase over the earning potential of LPNs and LVNs.

 Earning a bachelor’s degree also qualifies nurses for master’s programs in nursing.
 Graduates can pursue employment as advanced practice registered nurses, nurse educators, and nurse administrators.